stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Yes me, I'm getting error 1014 CNAME Cross-User Banned.
+I've contacted Cloudflare but they're not helpful at all. 🤷‍♀️🤷‍♀️IDK what to do ☹️" by [kikisimlive1](https://twitter.com/KikiSimLive1/status/1283110348648853504)

 "No it’s not working for me (again).
 Looks like isn’t a great service.
 Also the portal asks me to do a CAPTCHA every time time which isn’t easy on a smart TV remote !
 Otherwise brilliant streaming site well done !" by [dortwag](https://twitter.com/dortwag/status/1283480211175219201)

 "I think the same, but a lot of pages use it, not only Cloudflare.
 Also, this captcha asks every single time, so every time I access a Cloudflare protected page, I need to complete a captcha, same with other pages that use it.
 SimplicityFirstPrivacyLast" by [emeraldvideos2](https://twitter.com/EmeraldVideos2/status/1276628421334855680)